Lane-Wells 100,000th Perforation

 A merger with Dresser Industries was finalized in March 1956.
 Another merger came in 1968 with Pan Geo Atlas Corporation, forming Dresser Atlas.
-A 1987 joint venture with Litton Industries led to Western Atlas International, which became an independent company before becoming a division of Baker-Hughes in 1998.
+A 1987 joint venture with Litton Industries led to Western Atlas International, which became an independent company before becoming a division of Baker-Hughes, a GE Company in 1998.
 Baker Atlas today provides well logging technology and perforating services worldwide.

 Preserving Petroleum History: 100,000th Perforation Scrapbook